 The steak was succulent.
 The chicken juicy.
 The entire meal had a certain…character to it.
-He tucked into it with unusual abandon.
+Vikram tucked into it with unusual abandon.

-She finally spoke when he’d finished licking his fingers.
+Ana finally spoke when Vikram had finished licking his fingers.

 “You like it?”

 “Like it?
 It’s magical!
-Where did you find such a genius chef?”
+Where did you find this genius chef?”

 “Oh, he’s good, no doubt.
 But the magic here lies in the ingredients and also,” she hesitated before adding, “the meticulousness with which they were sourced.”

 “Stop!”
 My companion smashed his fist on the bar counter, spilling some of his beer in the process.
-“I’m not going to listen to any more of this tripe.
-I can see the twist coming a mile away.
-She served him a human being, didn’t she?” he asked.
+“I’m not going to listen to any more of this tripe – I can see the twist coming a mile away.
+This Ana lady served him a human being, didn’t she?” he asked.